 Q1.2: How can I analyse Croatian corpora online?

-CLARIN.SI offers access to two concordancers, which share the same set of (Croatian) corpora and back-end, but have different front-ends:
+CLARIN.SI offers access to four concordancers, which share the same set of corpora and back-end, but have different front-ends:

-- Kontext, with a somewhat different user interface.
-Basic functionality is provided without logging in, but to use more advanced functionalities, it is necessary to log in via AAI through you identity provider.
+- KonText, with a somewhat different user interface.
+Basic functionality is provided without logging in, but to use more advanced functionalities, it is necessary to log in via your home institution.

 Documentation on how to query corpora via the SketchEngine-like interfaces is available here.